 #4 Triceps Stretch

 Having your hands in front of your body all day on the keyboard can create a lot of tightness in your chest, which can also cause tension in your shoulders.
-Release it with a nice triceps stretch that releases your shoulders, back of your arms, chest, and neck.
+Release it with a nice tricep stretch that releases your shoulders, back of your arms, chest, and neck.
 Trainer Kenta Seki shows you how to properly perform it in his 2-minute Standing Stretch routine.

 #5 Total Body Opener

 This amazing stretch opens your hamstrings, chest, and shoulders while lengthening your spine, releasing all the tension you build up while working away at your desk.
-Try it out in this 2-minute Flex & Relax stretching sequence with trainer Cassey Ho.
+Try it out in this 2-minute Flex & Relax stretching sequence with Cassey Ho.

 Your Body Deserves a Release

 It can be easy to get caught up in our work and neglect what our bodies need.
 Setting a timer for every 30 to 60 minutes can help remind you to get up and take care of yourself, with some very simple at work stretches.
 However, if you tend to just ignore the alarm, a little note reminding yourself that your physical health is just as important as getting your work done can help give you the motivation to get up and give your body some love!